Why this new translation is so good

 The cook butchering an ox

 In Chapter 3, a lord describes a cook butchering an ox.
-In Professor Victor Mair’s celebrated 1994 translation, Wandering on the Way, it goes like this:
+In Professor Victor Mair’s celebrated 1994 translation, it goes like this:

 Wherever